 Fun fact: Around the time it aired, the character Sakura became the primary guide for teaching teens how to draw anime art!

 The expert investigator, Roger Smith, works with his android friend R. Dorothy Wayneright in an attempt to uncover the mysteries of the past.
-Sometimes, Roger finds the need to enlist the help of the Big O, his own giant mech.
+And sometimes, Roger needs the help of the Big O, his own giant mech.

 Before we got Kuroko's Basketball in the late 2000s, we had Slam Dunk the anime series.
 It's the story of a teenage student named Hanamichi Sakuragi and his journey to becoming a basketball player.